Skip to main content.

 Why Use a DVL With Your ROV?

-High precision positioning and station-holding are critical while performing inspection and operation tasks with underwater robots.
-Using a DVL navigation sensor helps ROV operators position an underwater vehicle precisely and keep it in a place even when there is current.
-When using additional equipment, such as a grabber or manipulator, precise ROV control is required.
+High-precision positioning and station-holding are critical while performing inspection and operation tasks with underwater robots.
+Using a DVL navigation sensor helps ROV operators position an underwater vehicle precisely and keep it in place even when there is current.
+When using additional equipment, such as a grabber or manipulator, precise ROV control is essential.

-You may add the DVL ROV accessory to any of our remotely operated vehicles – Boxfish Alpha, Boxfish ROV or Boxfish Luna.
+You may add the DVL ROV accessory to any of our Boxfish ROVs – Boxfish Alpha, Boxfish ROV or Boxfish Luna.

 Diagram Showing How ROV DVL Works With A Boxfish ROV

-Schematic principle of the Boxfish DVL system for underwater navigation and station and altitude holding
+Schematic principle of the Boxfish DVL system for underwater ROV navigation and station and altitude holding

 The Doppler Velocity Log emits a narrow beam acoustic wave from each of its four transducers.
 The transducers are each angled downwards in different directions.

-The acoustic waves bounce off the sea bottom and return echoes.
+The acoustic waves bounce off the sea bottom returning echoes.
 These rebounding waves will change in frequency when the DVL is in motion.
 The DVL computer measures this difference in frequency (Doppler effect) to calculate vehicle velocity.

 The DVL uses transducer data and the time between each sound wave to estimate the speed and direction of the ROV.
 In addition to the Doppler measurement, the DVL computer records the time it takes for the echo to return and AHRS/IMU data.